 Julie Gurner, Senior Editor, The Close

-9. Pick Up the Phone and Make Outbound Phone Calls Without Even Using Slydial!
+9. Pick Up the Phone & Make Outbound Phone Calls Without Even Using Slydial!

 Leigh Brown, REALTOR®, CEO, best-selling author, coach, and speaker offers the most in-depth online real estate curriculum at https://www.leighbrownu.com

 “Calls to whom?
 The contacts IN your phone.
 The people you actually know.
-Statistics show that an estimated third of the public does something related to real estate annually (renovations, updates, repairs, refinancing, buying, selling) and savvy Realtors® are there for all of those steps in the work of being the trusted Realtor® advisor over time.
+Statistics show that an estimated third of the public does something related to real estate annually (renovations, updates, repairs, refinancing, buying, selling), and savvy Realtors® are there for all of those steps in the work of being the trusted Realtor® adviser over time.

 Chris Linsell, Staff Writer, The Close

-11. Become the Digital Mayor of Your Farm With Local Videos
+11. Become the Digital Mayor of Your Farm Area

 Sue Pinky Benson, Naples Florida Realtor & Nationally Recognized Speaker